-Table Base Information Population Approach 0 Methodology Name Reference Item Actual / Estimate Source methodology Assumptions the template.
+Table Name Base Approximation Popul Methodology Assumptions Reference Item Actual / Estimate Source Methodology Assumptions Estimate was reported in 'Other assets'.
+Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other assets' in the template.
 DDP has a legally-enforceable right to set off the recognised amounts and DDP intends either to settle on a net basis or realise the asset and settle the liability simultaneously.
 DDP considers, deferred tax assets and other assets as direct assets but has included these assets under the shared supporting assets in the AER template category.
 In accordance with accounting standards DDP has netted off deferred tax assets and liabilities in its Balance Sheet.
+Restatement: Other Assets Trade debtor receivable amounts attributable to Atlas at year end have been removed from the Other Assets amount.
+Refer to BoP Reference 2.1.1.a for the methodology applied to extract Atlas attributable revenue (and associated trade debtor).